Dennis F. Rasmussen

 Dennis F. Rasmussen (born June 14, 1947) is an American politician from the state of Maryland.
-A member of the Democratic Party, he has served as Baltimore County Executive, a Delegate within the Maryland House of Delegates as well as a Senator within the Maryland Senate.
+A member of the Democratic Party, he has served as Baltimore County Executive, a Delegate within the Maryland House of Delegates and a Senator within the Maryland Senate.
 He ran unsuccessfully in the 2006 Maryland U.S. Senate election.

 Education

 Rasmussen graduated from Kenwood High School in Essex, Maryland.
-He used to attend Essex Community College but ended up holding bachelor's degree in economics from Loyola College in Baltimore, Maryland in 1970.
+He attended Essex Community College but obtained a bachelor's degree in economics from Loyola College in Baltimore, Maryland, in 1970.

 Career

-Rasmussen established and later served as President of The Rasmussen Group, a political lobbying group.
+Rasmussen was established and later served as President of The Rasmussen Group, a political lobbying group.